yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-06/lab/README.md

 Get your hands dirty in using and properly documenting an API

 ## Before you begin
-Refer to *Getting Started*  in [lab-instructions.md](../../../reference/submission-instructions/labs.md) for complete setup, configuration, deployment, and submission instructions.
+Refer to *Getting Started*  in the [lab submission instructions]((../../../reference/submission-instructions/labs/README.md)) for complete setup, configuration, deployment, and submission instructions.

 **Visualize the Application**